 Why a Recumbent Bike is Helpful for Fitness

-When it comes to picking the best piece of exercise equipment most people go for the treadmill, rower or stationary bike.
+When it comes to picking the best piece of exercise equipment most people go for the treadmill, rower or spin bike.

 Unfortunately, a Treadmill isn’t great for people with bad knees or someone who simply hates running and the rower can pose its own problems if you’re not an experienced exerciser, as getting onto the machine and setting yourself up can be quite difficult.

 A bike on the other hand, and a recumbent bike at that, doesn’t pose these problems and can actually be far better for you than any other type of cardio equipment.

 With the pedals positioned in front of the body, a larger and more comfortable seat and a bike that allows you to sit into a more reclined position a recumbent bike helps you to exercise at a much lower impact, taking the stress and pressure off of your joints and limiting pain felt from exercising.

 This can be especially good if you’re someone that is new to exercise, suffers from knee, back or hip pain or is recovering from injuries.
 It’s also an added bonus if you’re of a larger height or weight.

 Recumbent bikes are perfect for a more gentle exercise routine and therefore ideal for someone recovering from injuries, getting into exercise after a long time off or who struggles with traditional exercise.

 Due to the way the bike is positioned exercising on a recumbent bike offers more support to the lower back area and can reduce the impact felt on the hips too.

 An Exercise Routine You Can Do On Your Recumbent Bike